gigascience/gigadb-website/docs/sop/BETA_DEPLOY.md

 And you should use Gigadb AWS IAM user account to provision production staging server:
 ```
 $ terraform show # will show all the existing resources, which should be the same as the terraform state file `staging_infra` from gitlab.
-$ terraform plan # terraform is idempotent and should not try to create new instances for already existing upstream staging, unless the new instance is expected to created.
+$ terraform plan # terraform is idempotent and should not try to create new instances for already existing upstream staging, unless the new instance is expected to create.
 $ terraform apply # will make changes to the existing infrastructure and update the terraform state file, input `yest` if the changes are expected to make.
 $ terraform refresh
 ```